 The roots of Waltham Abbey's historic church go back deep into the Saxon period, to the year 610AD, when King Sabert of the East Saxons founded a minster in the centre of his royal hunting park of Waltham.
 Sabert's people reverted to paganism after his death in 617AD, but when Offa of Mercia took control of the area in the late 8th century he built a stone church around the earlier timber structure.

 Tofig's Holy Cross

-The new abbey needed a new church, and a range of monastic buildings.
-A grand new church was begun to the north of the present church, and was surrounded by cloister and domestic buildings.
+The new abbey needed a new church and a range of monastic buildings.
+A new church was begun to the north of the present church and was surrounded by a cloister and domestic buildings.
 The abbey was dissolved by Henry VIII, and Henry briefly considered making the monastic church into a new cathedral.
 He decided against it, and the church was completely destroyed, along with most of the monastic buildings.